MatthiasKebede/data-harvester/README.md

 ### Steps

 1. **Locate the Function Stub**:
-   - Open the `src/analyzer.py` file in your editor.
+   - Open the `src/analyzer.py` file in your editor
-   - Find the `calculate_average_post_length()` function and read the docstring to understand expected behavior.
+   - Find the `calculate_average_post_length()` function and read the docstring to understand expected behavior

 2. **Add the New Function**:
    - Implement the `calculate_average_post_length()` function, which should: